Table of Contents

 Sitting next to you is his favorite place to be, so he wants to be there to get your affection.

 Also, he doesn’t want to be left on his own.
-Even though he can see you from a distance, it’s completely different being right next to you.
+Even though he can see you from a distance, being right next to you is completely different.

 To Get Your Attention